-The Group makes ongoing investments to implement state-of-the-art technology and equipment in order to increase efficiency, reduce waste and optimize energy and water usage in its production facilities.
-The

-Group has been adopting and implementing modern automated production processes for each of its lines of business and maintain strict operation and control systems, resulting in efficiencies throughout its production processes within a competitive cost structure.
-The Group manages its production process in order to promote the quality production of its products at the lowest cost.
-This focus on cost control, sustainability and transparency allows to pass value along to its customers and increase its profitability.
-The Group's production process has slight variations among products, but generally includes the mixing of ingredients, baking, slicing, packaging and distribution of the products.
+The Group makes ongoing investments to implement state-of-the-art technology and equipment in order to increase efficiency, reduce waste and optimize the environmental footprint with strategies to reduce the consumption of water, electricity, thermal energy and, in general, the carbon footprint in its facilities.
+The Group has been adopting and implementing modern automated manufacturing processes for each of its lines of business and maintain strict operation and control systems, resulting in efficiencies throughout its production processes within a competitive cost structure.
+The Group manages its production processes in order to promote the quality of its products at the lowest cost.
+This focus on cost control, sustainability and transparency allows to generate value to its customers and increase its profitability.
+The Group's production processes have slight variations among products, but generally includes the mixing of ingredients, baking, slicing, packaging and distribution of the products.
 Some of the Group's bakeries and plants may be programmed to produce a variety of products also contributing to operating efficiencies.

 As part of the Group's strategy to respond to the changing needs of the market, it has implemented and continuously updates innovative systems to increase the capacity, quality, and production potential of its facilities.
-Grupo Bimbo aims to locate its bakeries, production plants and sales centers optimally in their markets with relation to warehousing and population centers.
-The Group's production process constantly evolves, as it shares global best practices from recently acquired companies and from its existing operations.
-To that end, the Group constantly redesigns its facilities and incorporates new technology (either developed by the Group or acquired from third parties), significantly optimizing capacity and reducing production costs as a result of process redesign in bakeries and plants, automatization and better productivity.
+Grupo Bimbo aims to locate its bakeries, production plants and sales centers optimally in their markets with relation to warehousing centers and populations location.
+The Group's production processes constantly evolve, as they share global best practices from recently acquired companies and from its existing operations.
+To that end, the Group constantly redesigns its facilities and incorporates new technology (either developed by the Group or acquired from third parties), significantly optimizing capacity and reducing production costs as a result of process redesign in bakeries and plants, automation and better productivity.